AbdelhakimRafik/Pharmalogy-API/README.md

 Pharmalogy API is a RESTFUL API that implement different functionalities to manage and organize pharmacies work.

-## Features

-- Lorem Ipsum is simply dummy text of the printing and typesetting
-- Lorem Ipsum is simply dummy text of the printing and typesetting
-- Lorem Ipsum is simply dummy text of the printing and typesetting
-- Lorem Ipsum is simply dummy text of the printing and typesetting
-- Lorem Ipsum is simply dummy text of the printing and typesetting

 ## Installation

 Pharmalogy API requires [Node.js](https://nodejs.org/) v10+ to run.